 The Department of Dermatology International Fellowship program is committed to providing ample opportunities for fellows to fulfill the basic requirements of the program.

 Every candidate who successfully completes the program will receive a Certificate of Completion.

-The six-month, one-year and two-year programs cost, respectively, $14,000, $22,000 and $38,000.
+The six-month or one-year programs cost, respectively, $14,000, $22,000.
 Applicants may seek funding from their own governments, institutions, or other personal sources.
+The next available opening is July 2015.
 Scholarships may become available in the future.